brett8883/Super-Firmware_Cache/P4Pv2_FLIGHT_CONTROLLERS/P4PV2_Super_Patcher_FC/readme.md

 ===

 Notes From the Author:
-•
+• Standard Super-Patcher FLight Controller for P4Pv2 for firmware V01.00.1500
 ===

 ***Firmware Compatibility:***

-To use this Custom firmware, your DJI Spark MUST BE ON STOCK FW v01.00.0900
+To use this Custom firmware, your DJI Spark MUST BE ON STOCK FW V01.00.1500

 ===